Arranging a funeral or cremation in Tennessee

 How do you choose which funeral home or cremation provider is right for your needs?

 This is one of the first, and most important aspects, of getting started with funeral planning.
-You need to choose a funeral home, or a cremation provider, who can best serve what your funeral requirements are.
+You need to choose a funeral home, or a cremation provider, who can best serve your funeral requirements are.
 You need to ask yourself a few questions to determine exactly what you are looking for because this will help determine what kind of funeral provider will best match your needs.
 Different funeral homes can have different specialisms, be it traditional burial, cremation services, green funerals, funeral alternatives, or affordable packages.
 So, formulating a clear outline of your funeral requirements will help you to focus on the services rendered by different funeral companies and how they best fit your requirements.
 Another aspect of choosing a funeral home is to decide on whether you want to employ the services of a local, family-owned funeral establishment, or a corporate funeral company.
 All funeral homes in Tennessee MUST be licensed by the State Board of Funeral Directors and Embalmers.

 How do I find a funeral home or cremation provider in Tennessee?

 There are numerous directories that list funeral homes in Tennessee.
 US Funerals Online is a free directory and funeral resource.
 Visit our Funeral Homes section to find, view, and compare funeral homes and cremation providers in your area.
 ALL funeral businesses are listed for free and included, unlike some directories that only include funeral homes that have paid for inclusion.
+You can also check out our Guide to Arranging a Funeral in Nashville, and our Guide to Arranging a Funeral in Memphis, for more detailed information on funeral and cremation costs and services.

 Do you want a burial or cremation?